-Our named executive officers receive the majority of their pay from equity compensation, consistent with market benchmarks.
-As our biennial grants are made in even-numbered years, the value of equity compensation is not fully demonstrated in the 2015 pay mix, with the exception of Sundar and Ruth, who received special one-time equity awards in 2015 (see "Equity" section below for further details).
+Our named executive officers receive the vast majority of their pay from equity compensation, consistent with market benchmarks.
+Sundar and Ruth received regular biennial equity awards in 2016 (see "Equity" section below for further details).
 Larry and Sergey declined to receive performance-based compensation.
+In addition, Eric and David did not receive grants in 2016, therefore no value for equity compensation is reflected in their 2016 pay mix.

-The table below shows 2015 pay mix details, including salaries, actual bonuses, and the fair value of equity awards made in 2015.
+The table below shows 2016 pay mix details, including salaries and the fair value of equity awards made in 2016.
 The table does not include any other compensation disclosed in the "All Other Compensation" column of our Summary Compensation Table.

-2015 ACTUAL COMPENSATION
+2016 ACTUAL COMPENSATION

-Name Title Salary (%) Bonus (%) Equity (%) Larry Page Chief Executive Officer, Alphabet 100 N/A N/A Sergey Brin President, Alphabet 100 N/A N/A Eric E. Schmidt Executive Chairman, Alphabet 17 83 N/A Sundar Pichai Chief Executive Officer, Google 1 N/A 99 Ruth M. Porat Senior Vice President and Chief Financial Officer 1 17 82 Patrick Pichette Advisor; Former Senior Vice President and Chief Financial Officer 100 N/A N/A Omid Kordestani Former Senior Vice President and Chief Business Officer 100 N/A N/A
+Name Title Salary (%) Equity (%) Larry Page Chief Executive Officer, Alphabet, and Co-Founder 100 N/A Sergey Brin President, Alphabet, and Co-Founder 100 N/A Eric E. Schmidt Executive Chairman, Alphabet 100 N/A Sundar Pichai Chief Executive Officer, Google 0.3 99.7 Ruth M. Porat Senior Vice President and Chief Financial Officer, Alphabet and Google 1.7 98.3 David C. Drummond Senior Vice President, Corporate Development, Chief Legal Officer, and Secretary, Alphabet 100 N/A